3D latent diffusion models for parameterizing and history matching multiscenario facies systems: Introduction

-In this work, we address both of these important issues by (1) developing a multiscenario 3D-LDM capability, and (2) applying this treatment to history matching for cases where the geological scenario is uncertain.
-The 3D models considered in this work, of grid dimensions $128 \times 128 \times 32$ (total of 524,288~cells), are larger than many of the models treated in previous studies.
+In this work, we address both of these important issues by (1) developing a 3D-LDM applicable over a range of continuous scenario parameters and (2) applying this treatment to history matching for cases where these parameters are uncertain.
+The 3D models considered in this work, of grid dimensions 128 $\times$ 128 $\times$ 32 (total of 524,288~cells), are larger than many of the models treated in previous studies.
 In addition, the three-facies geomodels entail uncertain scenario parameters, namely mud fraction, channel width, and channel orientation.

 New samples generated by the 3D-LDM method are shown to exhibit high visual quality in terms of geological features, along with spatial statistics that are consistent with (reference) training samples from Petrel geomodeling software~\citep{Schlumberger}.
 Significant computational savings are achieved in the geomodeling process.
-Flow statistics for prior models confirm that the parameterization provides median results, and the correct amount of variability, relative to reference results across geological scenarios.
+Flow statistics for prior models confirm that the parameterization provides median results, and the correct amount of variability, relative to reference results over a range of metaparameters.
 History matching is then performed for waterflooding problems using the 3D-LDM representation in combination with an ESMDA procedure~\citep{EMERICK20133}.
-Results for cases involving synthetic true models from different geological scenarios are presented.
+Results for cases involving synthetic true models corresponding to different scenario parameters are presented.

 This paper proceeds as follows.
 In Section~\ref{case_study}, we describe the channel-levee-mud geomodels considered in this work.
 In Section~\ref{method}, after reviewing the basics of DMs/LDMs and their use for geomodeling, we describe the 3D-LDM parameterization method and the new treatments introduced in this work.
 Next, in Section~\ref{results_models}, we display LDM geomodel realizations and compare spatial and flow statistics for an ensemble of LDM generated models to those for reference Petrel models.
 Latent-space history matching results, for different synthetic true models, are provided in Section~\ref{results_hm}.
 Finally, in Section~\ref{conclusion}, we summarize this work and suggest directions for future research.
-Some algorithmic details appear in the Appendix.
+Additional algorithmic details are provided in the appendices.